-"Hear this message" or "Listen to this message"
+Alternate translation: "Hear this message" or "Listen to this message"

-that Yahweh has spoken against you ... against the whole family you, people of Israel ... the whole family that I brought up out of the land of Egypt
+that Yahweh has spoken against you ... against the whole family you, people of Israel ... the whole family that I brought up out of the land of Egypt the whole family

-"this word that Yahweh has spoken about you ... about the whole family" or "Yahweh's message about you ... about the whole family"
+Alternate translation: "this word that Yahweh has spoken about you ... about the whole family" or "Yahweh's message about you ... about the whole family"